-At Lent Rise School we recognise that an allegation may be made if a member of staff, a member of supply staff, a governor, a volunteer or a contractor has:
+At Lent Rise, we recognise that an allegation may be made if a member of staff, a member of supply staff, a governor, a volunteer or a contractor has:

-- Behaved in a way that has harmed a child, or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- Behaved in a way that has harmed a child, or may have harmed a child - · Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
 This includes behaviours both inside and outside of school.

-The Headteacher or Chair of governors (where the allegation is in reference to the Head Teacher) on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO).
+The Headteacher/Senior Teacher/Chair of governors (where the allegation is in reference to the Headteacher) on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO).

-The Headteacher / Chair of governors must:
+The Headteacher/Senior Teacher/ Chair of Governors must: